yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

 In this task, you create a new online data migration project in DMS for the `WideWorldImporters` database.

-1. In the Azure portal `https://portal.azure.com`, navigate to the Azure Database Migration Service by selecting **Resource groups** from the left-hand navigation menu, selecting the **<inject key="Resource Group Name" enableCopy="false"/>**  resource group, and then selecting the **wwi-dms** Azure Database Migration Service in the list of resources.
+1. Within RDP session open edge brows for Azure portal `https://portal.azure.com`, navigate to the Azure Database Migration Service by selecting **Resource groups** from the left-hand navigation menu, selecting the **<inject key="Resource Group Name" enableCopy="false"/>**  resource group, and then selecting the **wwi-dms** Azure Database Migration Service in the list of resources.

    ![The wwi-dms Azure Database Migration Service is highlighted in the list of resources in the hands-on-lab resource group.](media/resource-group-dms-resource.png "Resources")